raszi/node-tmp/README.md

 All options are optional :)

-  * `mode`: the file mode to create with it fallbacks to `0600` on file creation and `0700` on directory creation
+  * `mode`: the file mode to create with, it fallbacks to `0600` on file creation and `0700` on directory creation
   * `prefix`: the optional prefix, fallbacks to `tmp-` if not provided
   * `postfix`: the optional postfix, fallbacks to `.tmp` on file creation
   * `template`: [`mkstemps`][3] like filename template, no default
   * `dir`: the optional temporary directory, fallbacks to system default (guesses from environment)
-  * `tries`: how many times should the function tries to get a unique filename before giving up, default `3`
+  * `tries`: how many times should the function try to get a unique filename before giving up, default `3`
-  * `keep`: signals that the temporary file or directory should not be deleted on exit, default is to delete
+  * `keep`: signals that the temporary file or directory should not be deleted on exit, default is `false`, means delete

 [1]: http://nodejs.org/
 [2]: https://github.com/bruce/node-temp